Mapana/gocover-cui/README.md

 # gocover-cui - Hey Help
 This is a gocover-cui branch that provides key help at the terminal ui.

-Gocover introduction and getting started, please link to the [master](https://github.com/Mapana/gocover-cui)
+gocover-cui introduction and getting started, please link to the [master](https://github.com/Mapana/gocover-cui)

 ## Picture collection
 #### Focus in `Cover Files`